cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 ### Launch the tests

 Launch your checkers chain and the faucet.
-You can choose your preferred method as long as they can be accessed at the `RPC_URL` and `FAUCET_URL` you defined earlier.
+You can choose your preferred method, as long as they can be accessed at the `RPC_URL` and `FAUCET_URL` you defined earlier.
 For the purposes of this exercise, you have the choice between three methods:

 <CodeGroup>